thierry3000/computer_physics/docs/README.md

 The rectangular brackets (<>) are reminiscent of using the default locations.
-Apart from the default locations you can always add non-default locations with the option "-I" to the compiler or provide a complete path in your sources.
+Apart from the default locations you can always add non-default locations with the option "-I" to the compiler or provide a relative or absolute path on your file system.

 - [x] Try to find the files "stdio.h" and "gsl_rng.h" on your system!

 ## linking
-Linking is different to include and therefore done at a different step.
+Linking is different to include and therefore done at a different step --- the linking procedure.
 In contrast to "include" which just copies the content of a file, the linking stage guides your program to locations where other machine usable code could be found and directly used.